thoughtspot/thoughtspot.github.io/_end-user/onboarding/intro-onboarding.md

 We determine the default Data Source for **each user** based on these criteria:

-* Consider all default Pinboards, across all Groups
+* Consider all default Liveboards, across all Groups
-* Identify Data Sources associated with these Pinboards
+* Identify Data Sources associated with these Liveboards
 * Rank the Data Sources on frequency of use
 * Select the highest ranked Data Source

-Admins can preview onboarding flow for any given user, and adjust the selection of default Pinboards.
+Admins can preview onboarding flow for any given user, and adjust the selection of default Liveboards.